Bog body

-Unlike most ancient human remains, bog bodies often retain their skin and internal organs due to the unusual conditions of the surrounding area.
-Combined, highly acidic water, low temperature, and a lack of oxygen preserve but severely tan their skin.
-While the skin is well-preserved, the bones are generally not, due to the dissolution of the calcium phosphate of bone by the peat's acidity.
-The acidic conditions of these bogs allow for the preservation of materials such as skin, hair, nails, wool and leather which all contain the protein keratin.
+Due to the unusual conditions of peat bogs – highly acidic water, low temperature, and a lack of oxygen – the soft tissue of bog bodies can be remarkably well-preserved in comparison to typical ancient human remains.
+The high levels of acidity can tan their skin and preserve internal organs, but inversely dissolve the calcium phosphate of bone.
+The natural protein keratin, present in skin, hair, nails, wool and leather, is resistant to the acidic conditions of peat bogs.

-The oldest known bog body is the skeleton of Koelbjerg Man from Denmark, who has been dated to 8000 BCE, during the Mesolithic period.
-The oldest fleshed bog body is that of Cashel Man, who dates to 2000 BCE during the Bronze Age.
+The oldest known bog body is the skeleton of Koelbjerg Man from Denmark, which has been dated to 8000 BC, during the Mesolithic period.
+The oldest fleshed bog body is that of Cashel Man from Ireland, which dates to 2000 BC during the Bronze Age.
 The overwhelming majority of bog bodies – including examples such as Tollund Man, Grauballe Man and Lindow Man – date to the Iron Age and have been found in northwest Europe, particularly Denmark, Germany, the Netherlands, United Kingdom, Sweden, Poland, and Ireland.
-Such Iron Age bog bodies typically show a number of similarities, such as violent deaths and a lack of clothing, which has led archaeologists to believe that they were killed and deposited in the bogs as a part of a widespread cultural tradition of human sacrifice or executed as criminals.
-Bogs could have indeed been seen as liminal places positively connected to another world, which might welcome contaminating items otherwise dangerous to the living.
-More recent theories postulate that bog people were perceived as social outcasts or "witches", as legal hostages killed in anger over broken treaty arrangements, or as victims of an unusual death eventually buried in bogs according to traditional customs.
+Such Iron Age bog bodies show a number of similarities, such as violent deaths and a lack of clothing, leading many archaeologists to believe that they were killed and deposited in bogs as a part of a widespread cultural tradition of human sacrifice, or executed as criminals.
+Bogs may have historically been seen as liminal places positively connected to another world, which might welcome contaminating items otherwise dangerous to the living.
+More recent theories postulate that bog people were perceived as social outcasts or "witches", as legal hostages killed in anger over broken treaty arrangements, or as victims of unusual deaths, eventually buried in bogs according to traditional customs.

-The German scientist Alfred Dieck published a catalog of more than 1,850 bog bodies that he had counted between 1939 and 1986, but most were unverified by documents or archaeological finds; and a 2002 analysis of Dieck's work by German archaeologists concluded that much of his work was unreliable.
-Countering Dieck's findings of more than 1400 bog body discoveries, it seems that after a more recent study the number of bog body finds is closer to 122.
+The German scientist Alfred Dieck published a catalogue of more than 1,850 bog bodies that he had counted between 1939 and 1986, but most were unverified by documents or archaeological finds; a 2002 analysis of Dieck's work by German archaeologists concluded that much of his work was unreliable.
+Countering Dieck's supposed findings of more than 1,400 bog bodies, a more recent study finds the number of documented bog bodies to be closer to 122.
 The most recent bog bodies are those of soldiers killed in the wetlands of the Soviet Union during the Second World War.

 Bog chemistry

-The preservation of bog bodies in peat bogs is a natural phenomenon, and not the result of human mummification processes.
+The preservation of bog bodies in peat bogs is a natural phenomenon and not the result of human mummification processes.
 It is caused by the unique physical and biochemical composition of the bogs.
 Different types of bogs can affect the mummification process differently: raised bogs best preserve the corpses, whereas fens and transitional bogs tend to preserve harder tissues such as the skeleton rather than the soft tissue.